tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 All sorcerers share three general class features: Access to Wizardry, Dancing Lights, and Gather Power. _Breath weapon_, _chain_, and _random energy_ are keywords used in sorcerer spells

-### Breath Weapon

-Spells with the _breath weapon_ keyword have a chance to be re-used during battle.
-Each _breath weapon_ spell lists the chance of re-using it (usually 16+).
-At the start of each round after you've cast the _breath weapon_ spell, make the re-use roll.
-Success indicates that you may re-use that spell as a standard action, but for that round only.
-If you fail the re-use roll, you don't have the option to re-use the spell, but you get another chance at the beginning of the next round.

-The _breath weapon_ power lasts for a single battle only.

-You can have only one _breath weapon_ spell active at a time.
-If you cast a different _breath weapon_ spell when you have an earlier spell active, the new spell cancels the earlier spell.
-(See the [Chromatic Destroyer Heritage talent](#chromatic-destroyer-heritage) for the path to multiple _breath weapon_ spells.)

-Failing a death save cancels any _breath weapon_ spells you have active.

-#### Adventurer Feat

-Failing a death save no longer cancels your _breath weapon_ spells.
-Keep rolling the entire battle.

----

 ### Chain

 When you attack with a _chain_ spell and get a natural even roll, you can roll another attack against a different enemy within range.
 Keep on rolling attacks as long as you get even rolls and don't run out of new targets.
 Each enemy can be targeted only once.